PineApp

 Senior Product Designer — 110 Theory

-Design Challenge
+Design Approach

 Before this feature existed, Baptist Health patients had to complete pre-registration forms manually at the front desk — on paper, under stress, and close to their appointment time.
+The challenge was to bring this offline process into the app in a way that felt simple, clear, and trustworthy for older adults with limited smartphone confidence, while handling real operational complexity: multiple appointments on the same day, several document types with different statuses, and irreversible final confirmation.

-Progressive disclosure over long forms.
 Instead of recreating a paper form inside the app, the experience reveals information step by step.
 Users first see what needs attention, then drill into each item only when needed.

-Status visibility as the core pattern.
 Every checklist item carries a clear state: Not Started, Needs Review, or Completed.
 Progress is visible at a glance without relying on instructions.

-Multi-appointment without confusion.
 When users had multiple appointments on the same day, the accordion pattern showed exactly which visits the forms applied to, removing ambiguity from a stressful scenario.

 UX Structure

-Entry Point — Appointment Card
+Entry Point

-Multi-Appointment Confirmation
+Multi-Appointment

-Pre-Registration Checklist
+Pre-Registration

 Success State